calganaygun/earthquakes-action/README.md

 # Earthquakes Action for Twitter

-Earthquakes Action is Github Action that sends SMS when specified earthquakes happened.
+Earthquakes Action is Github Action that posts tweet when specified earthquakes happened.

 ## Screenshot